pau-dim/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 ### 3.5 Enabling ACME Support

-Automated Certificate Management Environment (ACME) protocol enables automated certificate management of the authentication and sign certificates on the Security Server.
+Automated Certificate Management Environment (ACME) protocol enables partly automated certificate management of the authentication and sign certificates on the Security Server.
 More information about the required configuration is available in the [Security Server User Guide](ug-ss_x-road_6_security_server_user_guide.md#24-configuring-acme).

-### 3.6 Configuring the memory allocation for the Proxy Service

-The memory allocation for the Proxy Service can be configured using helper script `/usr/share/xroad/scripts/proxy_memory_helper.sh`.
-More information about the usage of this script is available in the [Security Server User Guide](ug-ss_x-road_6_security_server_user_guide.md#211-updating-proxy-services-memory-allocation-command-line-arguments).

 ## 4 Installation Error handling